ZaneDubya/YCPU/Documentation/readme.txt

 If YCPUXNA fails to load, you may be missing a required dependancy.
-Please check if you have the following packages installed:
+Please make certain that you have these packages installed:

   * Microsoft .NET Framework 4 Client Profile https://www.microsoft.com/en-us/download/details.aspx?id=24872